 Instead of much demanded police accountability, the quick to band-aid body camera programs called “reform” actually work to expand the power of the police and further alienate and objectify the people they police.

 1. Where did the idea for body cams come from?

 Filming the police has been helpful for numerous reasons, but still falls short from providing accountability or preventing police violence as most copwatchers will tell you.
-Some of the reasons it is helpful are 1) it can provide evidence in case of a trial to exonerate someone wrongfully charged or 2) can demonstrate evidence of police brutality or 3) immediately challenges the power dynamics of the police.
+Some of the reasons it is helpful are 1) it can provide evidence in case of a trial to exonerate someone wrongfully charged or 2) can demonstrate evidence of police brutality or 3) immediately challenges the power dynamics of the police when you do it.
 But the reasoning remains, people film the police because they can’t trust what the police will do.
 The police are the watchers, so who watches the watchers?
 Not the body cams, that’s for sure.

 2. When did it become branded “reform”?

-The police began to wear body cams and eyeglass cams on a widespread scale after the suppression of the reactive middle class leaning “occupy” movement in 2011, though recording has always been a method of infiltration.
+The police began to wear body cams and eyeglass cams on a widespread scale after the suppression of the middle class leaning “occupy” movement in 2011, though recording has always been a method of infiltration.
 In some cases footage has helped center public outrage on an officer involved murder.
 Calls for body cams became popularized as reform after the Mike Brown uprising in Ferguson, MO.
 City representatives were quick to roll with the idea because in many places police were already using body cams to better surveill the public, gather intelligence and profile political agitators.

 It’s important to remember that body cams were a repression tactic before they were branded “reform”.

 3. More Funding and Tech for Cops, a For-Profit “Reform”